najamelan/futures_ringbuf/README.md

 Data in transit is held in an internal RingBuffer from the [ringbuf crate](https://crates.io/crates/ringbuf).

-When the `sketchy` feature is enabled, a type [`Sketchy`] is available that randomizes the behavior of the in memory buffers which would otherwize always be ready which isn't very realistic for testing code that will run against actual network connections later.
+When the `sketchy` feature is enabled, a type [`Sketchy`] is available that randomizes the behavior of the in memory buffers which would otherwise always be ready which isn't very realistic for testing code that will run against actual network connections later.
 This will randomly return pending and fill only partial buffers.

 ## Table of Contents